chzvz/usb-auto-sync/README.md

 dest = os.path.join(mount, "projectfolder")
 ```

 Edit these paths to your real ones.
+Use the folder you are backing up.
 Ctrl + O, Enter, Ctrl + X

 **3. Copy the script into place**